jcusnxj/11ty/src/en/note/apollo/images/a11-photos.md

     data-pswp-height="1960"
     target="_blank">
     <img src="/assets/img/apollo/apollo-11/thumbnails/AS11-40-5952.jpg" alt="" />
     <span class="pswp-caption-content">Placement of the LRRR (Lunar Laser Ranging Reflector) for measuring the distance between the Moon and Earth.
-On the right, a stereoscopic camera stands for taking detailed photographs of the lunar surface.
+On the right, a stereoscopic close ups camera for taking detailed photographs of the lunar surface.
 Mission time 111:07:40.
 Image number AS11-40-5952.</span>
   </a>

   <a href="/assets/img/apollo/apollo-11/AS11-40-5956.jpg"